dotnet/docs-maui/docs/macios/privacy-manifest.md

 | `NSPrivacyAccessedAPICategorySystemBootTime` | `35F9.1` |
 | `NSPrivacyAccessedAPICategoryDiskSpace` | `E174.1` |

-In addition, if you use the <xref:Foundation.NSUserDefaults> APIs in your app, you will need to add the `NSPrivacyAccessedAPICategoryUserDefaults` API category, with a reason code of `CAS92.1`.
+In addition, if you use the <xref:Foundation.NSUserDefaults> API in your app, you will need to add the `NSPrivacyAccessedAPICategoryUserDefaults` API category, with a reason code of `CAS92.1`.

 ## Create the privacy manifest file